trigram-mrp/fractureiser/docs/users.md

 * `/etc/systemd/system/systemd-utility.service`
 * `~/.config/.data/lib.jar`

-Upon doing so, if applicable, check your `systemctl` for any changes you may not recognize.
+Upon doing so, if applicable, check `systemctl` for any changes and services you may not recognize.
 Afterwards, follow onto the next section of this page that is relevant to you.

 ### Scripts